-A-level: BCC preferably including a science subject (biology, human biology, chemistry, maths, physics or social sciences, such as psychology).
+A-level: BBB preferably including a science subject (biology, human biology, chemistry, maths, physics or social sciences, such as psychology).

 Not general studies or critical thinking.

-GCSE: 5 GCSEs grade C or above / 4 or 5 (if taken after 2016) including Maths, English Language and 2 science subjects
+GCSE: 5 GCSEs grade C or above / 4 or 5 (if taken after 2016) including Maths, English Language or English Literature and 2 science subjects

 Other course specific tests:

 You will need to show evidence of study in the last 5 years.

 You are required to provide an academic reference, which also includes a statement which attests to (your) character and good standing.